-There are many ticking time bombs lying low in the home buying process that can explode at the last hour.
-The chances increase when certain items are overlooked.
-One such dreaded, last-second request sounds something like, “Please send us the private road maintenance agreement for this street.”
+A few ticking time bombs lie low in the home buying process that can explode at the last hour without preparation.
+One such dreaded, last-second request sounds like, “Please send us the private road maintenance agreement for this street.”
 Too often, there isn’t a road maintenance agreement.
 Then, fear sets in with the thoughts of getting 40 property owners on the street to sign an agreement in the next 24 hours.
 Closing on-time is then in jeopardy.
-If you’re a Realtor or mortgage lender, you have lived this.
+If you’re a real estate agent or mortgage lender, you have lived this.

 Private Road Maintenance Agreement Explained

-- A real estate agent who has just been burned at the last second because of a private road
+- Real estate agent who has just been burned at the last second because of a private road

-- An experienced listing agent doing homework up-front on a private road listing
+- Experienced listing agent doing homework up-front on a private road listing

-- A buyer currently having an issue with a private road
+- Buyer currently having an issue with a private road

-- A real estate agent trying to solve a last second issue for their buyer or seller
+- Real estate agent trying to solve a last-second issue for their buyer or seller

 Honestly, this article was written because we received so many calls from Realtors, first-time buyers, and even sellers asking for the guidelines.
-Basically, looking for a solution at closing, but in a perfect situation, it is best to contact us up-front to help you address the situation and close.
+Basically, looking for a solution at closing, but it is best to contact us up-front to help you address the situation and close in a perfect situation.

 What is a Private Road?

 Simply put, private roads are roads not maintained by the state.
 These roads are maintained by someone other than the government, such as property owners or a homeowners association (HOA).
 A common misconception is that all private roads are dirt roads, but that is far from correct.
 Actually, there are a bunch of very nice, large neighborhoods with private roads.
 For instance, a large golf community could have private roads.
 Condo communities may also have private roads.